ibm-cloud-docs/satellite/link-endpoints.md

 **Auditing user-initiated events**

-After you set up source lists for endpoints, you can configure auditing to monitor user-initiated events for Link endpoints. {{site.data.keyword.satellitelong_notm}} automatically integrates with {{site.data.keyword.at_full}} to collect and send audit events for all link endpoints in your location to your {{site.data.keyword.at_short}} instance.
+After you set up source lists for endpoints, you can configure auditing to monitor user-initiated events for Link endpoints. {{site.data.keyword.satellitelong_notm}} integrates with {{site.data.keyword.at_full}} to collect and send audit events for all link endpoints in your location to your {{site.data.keyword.at_short}} instance.
 To get started with auditing, see [Auditing events for endpoint actions](#link-audit).

 ### Default Link endpoints for {{site.data.keyword.cloud_notm}} access to your {{site.data.keyword.satelliteshort}} location
 {: #default-link-endpoints}